4duo/duo/README.md

 In my view this is an engineering process (where engineering means "building a useful project to an acceptable standard given the local constants").
 Good knowledge engineers are lazy in that they try to do the most, with  least effort, while consuming the fewest resources.
-Also, I would say that good engineers are stewards, not owners, of their resources and, a good stewart, they try to leave behind the most resources (in the healthiest condition) for those that will come after them.
+Also, I would say that good engineers are stewards, not owners, of their resources[^1] and, a good stewart, they try to leave behind the most resources (in the healthiest condition) for those that will come after them.

 To do that, good knowledge engineers know their tools, insider and out, since this lets them reconfigure their tools to